 I learn a lot from self-observation.
 Even when I’m not actively looking for a relationship I notice the flow of people around me.
 People watching is a sport, right?
 And what I notice, is that I am only magnetically attracted to about 5% of females in my purview.
 This ups to about 10% when I’m at Whole Foods Market, but in general, I’m picky.
-My lion heart has a particular taste.
+My lion’s heart has a particular taste.
 I don’t think it’s for a type of woman, I think it is for a type of joy.
 A feeling rather than a look.
-(This article from several years ago, talks to my aspirations.)

 Dating and looking for romance is an odd ritual.
 Even as an adult, the patterns are much more like high school (maybe elementary school) than adult life.
 We play games.
 We use social networks.
 We put forward ideas and photos that don’t really represent our lives or our current physical fitness, all for the purpose of what?